-The evolution of the two components of the Equatorial Mountain Torque (EMT) applied by mountains on the atmosphere is analyzed in the NCEP reanalysis.
-A strong lagged relationship between the EMT component along the Greenwich axis (T{M1}) and the EMT component along the 90°E axis (T{M2}) is found, with a pronounced signal on T{M1} followed by a signal of opposite sign on T{M2} .
-It is shown that this result holds for the major massifs (Antarctica, Tibetan Plateau, the Rockies and the Andes) if a suitable axis system is used for each of them.
-For the midlatitude mountains, this relationship is in part associated with the development of the cold surges.
+The evolution of the two components of the equatorial mountain torque (EMT) applied by mountains on the atmosphere is analyzed in the NCEP reanalysis.
+A strong lagged relationship between the EMT component along the Greenwich axis T{M1} and the EMT component along the 90°E axis T{M2} is found, with a pronounced signal on T{M1} followed by a signal of opposite sign on T{M2} .
+It is shown that this result holds for the major massifs (Antarctica, the Tibetan Plateau, the Rockies, and the Andes) if a suitable axis system is used for each of them.
+For the midlatitude mountains, this relationship is in part associated with the development of cold surges.

-Following these results, we make the two hypothesis that the mountain forcing on the atmosphere is well measured by the regional EMTs, and that this forcing partly drives the cold surges.
-To support this, a purely dynamical linear model is proposed.
-This model is written on the sphere but using a f-plane quasi-geostrophic approximation and only includes the mountain forcings.
-In this model, a positive (resp. negative) peak in T{M1} produced by a mountain massif in the northern (resp. southern) hemisphere is due to a large scale high surface pressure anomaly poleward of the massif.
-At a later stage, high pressure and low temperature anomalies develop in the lower troposphere east of the mountain, explaining the signal on T{M2} and providing the favorable conditions for the cold surges development.
+Following these results, two hypotheses are made: (i) the mountain forcing on the atmosphere is well measured by the regional EMTs and (ii) this forcing partly drives the cold surges.
+To support these, a purely dynamical linear model is proposed: it is written on the sphere, uses an f-plane quasigeostrophic approximation, and includes the mountain forcings.
+In this model, a positive (negative) peak in T{M1} produced by a mountain massif in the Northern (Southern) Hemisphere is due to a large-scale high surface pressure anomaly poleward of the massif.
+At a later stage, high pressure and low temperature anomalies develop in the lower troposphere east of the mountain, explaining the signal on T{M2} and providing the favorable conditions for the cold surge development.

 It is concluded that the EMT is a good measure of the dynamical forcing of the atmospheric flow by the mountains and that the poleward forces exerted by mountains on the atmosphere are substantial drivers of the cold surges, at least in their early stage.
-Therefore, the EMT time series can be important diagnostics to assess the representation of mountains in General Circulation Models.
+Therefore, the EMT time series can be an important diagnostic to assess the representation of mountains in general circulation models.